Relaxation of weakly collisional plasma: continuous spectra, discrete eigenmodes, and the decay of echoes: Introduction

-Understanding the normal modes of a weakly collisional plasma is critical to the development of a statistical description of the system (be it in equilibrium or non-equilibrium).
+Understanding the modal response of a weakly collisional plasma is critical to the development of a statistical description of the system (be it in equilibrium or non-equilibrium).
 Recently, there has been a resurgence of interest in the long-time behavior of weakly collisional kinetic plasmas.
-A rigorous linear theory of weakly collisional plasmas \citep [][] {Ng.Bhattacharjee.Skiff.99,Ng.Bhattacharjee.Skiff.04,Ng.Bhattacharjee.21}, which builds on the seminal work of \cite{Lenard.Bernstein.58}, demonstrated that a plasma governed by the Lenard-Bernstein (LB) collision operator (a special case of the Fokker-Planck operator) oscillates in the singular limit of zero collisions as a complete set of discrete normal modes that include the Landau modes as eigenmodes.
-Moreover, it was shown that the Case-van Kampen modes, which are known to be a complete set of normal modes for a purely collisionless plasma, vanish when weak collisions are introduced into the system.
-The normal modes of a weakly collisional plasma undergo an exponential decay, similar to the Landau modes of a collisionless plasma.
-On the other hand, \cite{Su.Oberman.68} showed in a classic paper that the continuum part of the linear response to perturbations decays super-exponentially due to collisional diffusion.
-This implies that the plasma echo, which arises (non-linearly) from the continuum part of the linear response, would rapidly decay due to electron-ion collisions.
-The \cite{Su.Oberman.68} prediction for the temporal behaviour of the continuum response is, however, much more rapid than the exponential decay of the normal modes, identified by \cite{Ng.Bhattacharjee.Skiff.99,Ng.Bhattacharjee.Skiff.04}. \cite{Short.Simon.02} revisited the \cite{Su.Oberman.68} result from a boundary-layer analysis of the problem, reaffirming that result.
+A rigorous linear theory of weakly collisional plasmas \citep [][] {Ng.Bhattacharjee.Skiff.99,Ng.Bhattacharjee.Skiff.04,Ng.Bhattacharjee.21}, which builds on the seminal work of \cite{Lenard.Bernstein.58}, demonstrated that a plasma governed by the Lenard-Bernstein (LB) collision operator (a special case of the Fokker-Planck operator) oscillates in the singular limit of zero collisions as a complete set of discrete normal modes at long times.
+A striking finding of these studies was that the Case-van Kampen modes, which are known to be a complete set of normal modes for a purely collisionless plasma and constitute a continuous spectrum, are eliminated when weak collisions are introduced into the system.
+The new eigenmodes of a weakly collisional plasma constitute a discrete spectrum, and include the Landau solutions.
+As is well known, the Landau solutions are not eigenmodes of the collisionless Vlasov-Poisson system and are instead remnants of the initial perturbations in the time-asymptotic limit.
+However, in the presence of weak collisions, these become eigenmodes (referred to hereafter as Landau modes\footnote{In the collisionless limit, on scales smaller than the Debye length, these are Landau damped, while, on scales larger than the Debye length, these are nothing but the weakly damped electron Langmuir waves and ion acoustic waves.}).
+For a stable plasma, these eigenmodes undergo a simple exponential decay with time.
+On the other hand, \cite{Su.Oberman.68} showed in a classic paper that the linear response to perturbations decays cubic exponentially due to collisions (at least at short time).
+Although they do not make it explicit in their paper, their analysis only applies to the continuum part of the plasma response, as we clarify in section~\ref{sec:cont_resp}.
+Their findings imply that the plasma echo, which arises non-linearly from the continuum response, would rapidly decay due to electron-ion collisions.
+The \cite{Su.Oberman.68} prediction for the temporal decay of the continuum response is, however, much more rapid than the exponential decay of the discrete eigenmodes, identified by \cite{Ng.Bhattacharjee.Skiff.99,Ng.Bhattacharjee.Skiff.04}. \cite{Short.Simon.02} revisited the \cite{Su.Oberman.68} result from a boundary-layer analysis of the problem, reaffirming the results of \cite{Su.Oberman.68}.